ICEFAT TALKS BREXIT

 Crown Fine Art is already seeing a rise in inquiries for artwork to be moved.

-David Preston of Crown Fine Art reports that they “have seen a rise in enquiries for artwork to be moved”.
+David Preston of Crown Fine Art reports that they “have seen a rise in inquiries for artwork to be moved”.
 Preston admits that there will be “initial problems regardless of what kind of deal is reached”, but that is simply the nature of change.
-Like his ICEFAT UK counterparts, his greatest concern is timescale of delivery.
+Like his ICEFAT UK counterparts, his greatest concern is the timescale of delivery.
 While this is an important aspect (“Clients want a project completed yesterday” – Victor Khureya, Gander & White), it will not be an irreparable impairment to the sector in the UK.

 Gander & White welcomed Greg Hands, Member of Parliament for Chelsea & Fulham, to emphasize the importance of clarity on procedures for Brexit deal or no-deal scenarios.

 No matter the Brexit outcome, it is important to note that shipping between the UK and non-EU countries will remain the same.
 As Melissa Osterwind of US-based SRI Fine Art Shipping pragmatically puts it: “This doesn’t stop our business.
 If I’m shipping art or antiquities to the UK, I’ll rely on the expertise of our UK members to guide us through any new customs procedures.”
 ICEFAT members must be adaptable and the events of the next few months will simply lead to a new normal to which the industry and broader art market must acclimatize.
 We know that our members are prepared.

 So, although Brexit is an intimidating force which will most likely mean big changes to the art world and art shippers, the frustrating reality is that we just don’t know what those changes will be, click here to learn more.
 ICEFAT is an association of art shippers which has been committed to satisfying clients since decades before the EU, and it’ll continue to do so after Britain leaves.
 We believe that good preparation and the ability to act quickly will serve us all better than making our choices before the full picture is clear.